Rakeshpatel87p/artSmart_clean/README.md

 Background

-I'm a newbie to the artworld.
+I'm a newbie to the art world.
 However, when gaining exposure to new pieces and different techniques, I found it difficult locating a source, especially one that could deliver a steady dose of digestible information. art.Smart was conceived, with inspiration from Momentum and microlesson providers like goHighBrow.

 Solution